 Absenteeism and presenteeism both cause trouble in any organisation.
 When employees don't show up, their colleagues have to do extra work.
 When they do show up but aren't able to concentrate, they make mistakes or leave assignments undone.
 In both cases, overall productivity falls and other people ultimately have to pick up the slack.

 In literal terms, absenteeism and presenteeism both lead to a loss of revenue.
 The 2019 survey by Direct Health Solutions has found that absenteeism increased by 1.5 days to 11.2 days per employee per annum compared to 2017, and is estimated to cost the Australian economy over $35 billion in wages and lost productivity.
-The investigation depends on the outcomes given by 104 associations across Australia, who altogether employ more than 255,000 workers.
+The investigation depends on the outcomes given by 104 associations across Australia, which altogether employ more than 255,000 workers.
 Respondents were mentioned to give information dependent on all unplanned absenteeism, including personal leave, workers compensation leave and unauthorised leave, paid and unpaid.

 The absenteeism picture isn’t much better in other western nations.
 In the UK, for example, a 2017 Centre of Economic and Business Research analysis estimated the total economic cost of unauthorized absences at £18 billion (€14.8 billion).
 According to industry pundits, this figure could rise to £26 billion (€28.7 billion) by 2030.